Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/05/how-much-documentation-revisiting-royce.md

 tags:
     - Documentation
     - Waterfall
+description: Re-examines Winston Royce's 1970 documentation estimates by adjusting for inflation, offering a fresh perspective on documentation requirements.
 ---

 Back in 1970, Winston Royce made a suggestion for the amount of documentation needed for software development efforts.
 His influence fifty years later is unquestionable.
 But there is a problem with numbers (and how time affects them) that I think is missed by many people.
 Let’s look at the original quote.